ArmyAntSEC/GGGT/MMMT_eng_raw.md

 ### Player instructions

-You start act 4 (Dream Sequence) when Granny D, with her fist raised above her head, tells you to do this.
-You will have the first dream sequence together with Mother E. It may take between 2 and 10 minutes.
+You start act 4 (The dream sequences) when Granny D, with her fist raised above her head, tells you to do this.

+You will have the first dream sequence together with Mother E. It may take anywhere between 2 and 10 minutes.
 Bring her to the middle of the room.
 Explain how/where she “wakes up” in the dream.
 This is your chance to explain your perspective on the Tiara and its legacy.
 Tell your story.
 You control the game world completely and everything you say becomes reality.
 Borrow other players as extras if you wish, but you will not have time to give them particularly detailed instructions.

 End the scene by saying “I now leave your dream.
 Come with me” and take Mother by the hand to the edge of the room.